-However, according to Statham-Drew (2004: 25), the Colonial Office appointed Captain Mark John Currie as first harbour master, 31 December 1828.
+However, according to Statham-Drew (2004: 25), it was the Colonial Office that appointed Captain Currie as first harbour master, 31 December 1828.

 Ewers, John K. 1971, The Western Gateway: A History of Fremantle, Fremantle City Council, with UWAP, rev. ed.
 [1st ed.
 1948].